Andre Drummond: Philadelphia 76ers (2021–2022)

-On August 4, 2021, Drummond signed a 1-year contract worth $2.4 million veteran's minimum contract with the Philadelphia 76ers.
+On August 4, 2021, Drummond signed a one-year contract worth $2.4 million veteran's minimum contract with the Philadelphia 76ers.

 Brooklyn Nets (2022)

-On February 10, 2022, Drummond was traded, along with Ben Simmons, Seth Curry and two future first-round picks, to the Brooklyn Nets in exchange for James Harden and Paul Millsap.
+On February 10, 2022, Drummond was traded by Philadelphia, along with Ben Simmons, Seth Curry and two future first-round picks, to the Brooklyn Nets in exchange for James Harden and Paul Millsap.
 On February 14, in his debut for the Nets, Drummond recorded 11 points and nine rebounds in a 109–85 win against the Sacramento Kings to help his new team end an 11-game losing streak.
 On February 23, Drummond changed his number from 4 to 0 since Jevon Carter was waived.

 Chicago Bulls (2022–2024)

-On July 6, 2022, Drummond signed a 2-year, $6.6 million contract with the Chicago Bulls.
+On July 6, 2022, Drummond signed a two-year, $6.6 million contract with the Chicago Bulls.

-On June 29, 2023, Drummond exercised his player option with the Chicago Bulls.
+On June 29, 2023, Drummond exercised his player option with the Bulls.

 On November 6, 2023, in a game against the Utah Jazz, Drummond recorded his 10,000th career rebound.
 On December 26, Drummond started in place of an injured Nikola Vučević and recorded 24 points and 25 rebounds as the Bulls defeated the Atlanta Hawks 118–113.

 On February 8, 2024, the NBA fined Drummond for an inappropriate gesture.

-Second stint with 76ers (2024–present)
+Return to Philadelphia (2024–2026)

 On July 7, 2024, Drummond signed a two-year, $10 million contract to return to the Philadelphia 76ers.
 On March 3, 2025, Drummond recorded 25 points and 18 rebounds in a 102–119 loss to the Portland Trail Blazers.

+New York Knicks (2026–present)

+On July 6, 2026, Drummond signed a one-year minimum contract with the New York Knicks.